-Club Med?
-How Mediterranean Empires went Global; The Secret Life of Objects; Wonders, Miracles and Supernatural Landscapes in Medieval and Early Modern Europe Dissertation examples Recent dissertation topics include: 'Purgatory and Henry VIII: Thomas More's criticisms of the Catholic Church', 'The king's privy council, 1509-1530: governmental agency or royal adornment?', and 'Antichrist: Before John Foxe'.
-Modern British History Lead Staff: Hannah Barker, Max Jones, Henry Miller, Eloise Moss, Sarah Roddy, Julie-Marie Strange, Charlotte Wildman.
-This pathway allows you to select from a wide variety of options exploring the history of Britain, from the 18th century to the present, bound together by a core course unit investigating recent historiographical debates.
-It encourages critical reflection on the transformation of political culture, on the development of social relations, on institutions such as the monarchy and the football club, and on the collective memories of war and empire, which still shape national identity in Britain.
-Course units Weekly seminars in the historiographical unit - Remaking Modern British History - explore key debates and concepts from the mid-18th century to the present.
+Hannah Barker, Max Jones, Eloise Moss, Julie-Marie Strange.
+The popular core course - Remaking Modern British History - explores key debates and concepts from the mid-18th century to the present.
 Over the last three decades, the traditional narratives of modern British history - the industrial revolution, the forward march of labour, etc - have been re-examined and challenged by scholars.
 New subjects have captured the historical imagination, from the monarchy to war memorials, masculinity to mass consumption.
-Remaking Modern British History offers you an overview of these changing interpretations, examining key texts by historians such as David Cannadine, Linda Colley and Catherine Hall.
+Remaking Modern British History offers you an overview of these changing interpretations, examining key texts by historians such as Linda Colley, Catherine Hall, Matthew Houlbrook and Peter Mandler.
 Weekly seminars focus on a wide range of topics, including: 'Separate Spheres?
 Gender and the Rewriting of British History'; 'The Empire Strikes Back: New Imperial History'; and 'Modernity and Decline'.
-Among relevant and popular course units are: Landscapes of Modernity: Cities and Urban Culture in Historical Perspective; Gender, Sexuality and the Body.
-Dissertation examples Recent dissertation titles include 'Representations of Miss Canada in the English Comic Press, 1860-1914', 'Food, Aliens and Unrest in Manchester and Salford during WW1', and 'Brass Bands and English Working-Class Culture, c.1970-2010'.
-Modern European History Lead Staff: Peter Gatrell, Christian Goeschel, Leif Jerram, Stuart Jones, Bertrand Taithe.
-European history since 1989 reminds us of the fluidity of the European state system and has injected an informed understanding of its history with fresh relevance.
-The pathway focuses on the development of this system in the last two centuries and its relationship with increasing social complexity.
-It draws on our department's noted strengths in modern European political, intellectual, cultural and economic history.
-World History Yangwen Zheng.
+Popular options chosen by students on the 'Remaking Modern British History' core course include: Landscapes of Modernity: Cities and Urban Culture in Historical Perspective; Gender, Sexuality and the Body.
+Dissertation examples The wealth of archive resources in Manchester and the Northwest of England mean many students often choose to write their dissertation on some aspect of modern British history.
+Recent dissertation titles include 'Representations of Miss Canada in the English Comic Press, 1860-1914', 'Food, Aliens and Unrest in Manchester and Salford during WW1', and 'Brass Bands and English Working-Class Culture, c.1970-2010'.